Solved Problem on Cauchy-Riemann Equations

 Condition 3: The function w does not satisfy the Cauchy-Riemann Equations.

-The function w is continuous, the derivatives are continuous, but the function does not satisfy the Cauchy-Riemann Equations, the function w is not analytic.
+The function w is continuous, the derivatives are continuous, but the function does not satisfy the Cauchy-Riemann Equations.

 The derivative is given by